ByeBye21/stock_prediction/README.md

 # Stock Prediction

-MarketVector AI is a professional-grade Decision Support System (DSS) designed to predict financial market trends using machine learning. [cite_start]Moving away from traditional price regression, this system utilizes **probabilistic direction classification** to determine the likelihood of a stock finishing "Up" or "Down" over a specific time horizon[cite: 33, 112, 124, 677].
+Stock Prediction is a professional-grade Decision Support System (DSS) designed to predict financial market trends using machine learning.
+Moving away from traditional price regression, this system utilizes **probabilistic direction classification** to determine the likelihood of a stock finishing "Up" or "Down" over a specific time horizon.

 ## Overview
-Financial time series are inherently noisy, making exact price predictions often unreliable. [cite_start]This project implements a robust classification framework that evaluates technical indicators, market context, and macro volatility to provide actionable insights rather than static price targets[cite: 111, 118, 123].
+Financial time series are inherently noisy, making exact price predictions often unreliable.
+This project implements a robust classification framework that evaluates technical indicators, market context, and macro volatility to provide actionable insights rather than static price targets.

 ## Key Features
-- [cite_start]**Classification Engine:** Includes Logistic Regression, Random Forest, XGBoost, and LightGBM models[cite: 172, 439].
+- **Classification Engine:** Includes Logistic Regression, Random Forest, XGBoost, and LightGBM models.
-- [cite_start]**Dynamic Horizons:** Supports 1, 5, 10, and 20-day business day predictive horizons[cite: 112, 169].
+- **Dynamic Horizons:** Supports 1, 5, 10, and 20-day business day predictive horizons.
-- [cite_start]**Deep Analysis Module:** An automated benchmark engine that scans 96 unique configurations (horizons, training windows, and factor sets) to find the optimal setup for any ticker[cite: 117, 522].
+- **Deep Analysis Module:** An automated benchmark engine that scans 96 unique configurations (horizons, training windows, and factor sets) to find the optimal setup for any ticker.
-- [cite_start]**Advanced Feature Engineering:** Over 50+ contextual and technical features (RSI, MACD, Bollinger Bands, ATR, OBV, etc.) calculated manually using Pandas and NumPy[cite: 379, 381, 382].
+- **Advanced Feature Engineering:** Over 50+ contextual and technical features (RSI, MACD, Bollinger Bands, ATR, OBV, etc.) calculated manually using Pandas and NumPy.
-- [cite_start]**Contextual Data Integration:** Incorporates external factors like the VIX (Fear Index), Market Benchmarks, and Sector ETFs[cite: 170, 273, 274, 275].
+- **Contextual Data Integration:** Incorporates external factors like the VIX (Fear Index), Market Benchmarks, and Sector ETFs.
-- [cite_start]**Interactive Dashboard:** A comprehensive UI built with Streamlit and Plotly for visual data exploration[cite: 190, 243].
+- **Interactive Dashboard:** A comprehensive UI built with Streamlit and Plotly for visual data exploration.

 ## Tech Stack
 - **Language:** Python